Sr. Vice President & General Manager

 St. Louis Cardinals

-John "Mo" Mozeliak was named the Cardinals Senior Vice President and General Manager in October, 2007.
-Mozeliak received a three-year contract extension through 2016 in February, 2013.
-He was promoted from Assistant General Manager - a position he had held for six seasons - and he is the 12th general manager in the over 100-year history of the St. Louis Cardinals.
+John “Mo” Mozeliak was named the Cardinals Senior Vice President and General Manager in October, 2007, and enters his ninth season in that position.
+Mozeliak, who received a contract extension through 2018 in April, 2014, was promoted from his position of Assistant General Manager – a post he had held for six seasons – and he is the 12th general manager in the over 100-year history of the St. Louis Cardinals.

 In 2001, Mozeliak was named Director of Baseball Operations and in 2003 he was promoted to Assistant General Manager.
 During his time as Assistant GM, Mo’s duties increased as he focused more on the Major League Club and professional scouting, while still having direct involvement in both the scouting and player development departments.

 Mozeliak began his career in baseball in 1993 with the Colorado Rockies where he worked in a variety of positions in baseball operations.
 He attended the University of Arizona and the University of Colorado.
-He currently serves as the National Trustee for the Foundation Fighting Blindness.
+He currently serves as the National Trustee for the Foundation Fighting Blindness, is an active fund raiser for American Parkinson Disease Association and sits on the Mercy Hospital Foundation.
 Mozeliak lives in St. Louis with his wife, Julie, daughter, Allyson, and son, Will.